-

 Objectives

-· Master and being able to apply theory about high-quality connections and energizing behavior as a basis for managing for excellence
+• Master and being able to apply theory about building quality and energy in relationships as a basis for managing for excellence

 MODULE 2: Motivation and driving forces